 Skittle games are always fun, extend the activity by decorating the skittles (plastic bottles or cardboard tubes) using anything from crayons, paint or even dress them up as people or animals.

-The SUN is out which makes it time for the water fights and games to begin.
+The SUN is meant to be out which makes it time for the water fights and games to begin.

-It is August and for once, the weather is perfect, so why not set up water squirting games in the garden.
+It is August so the weather should be perfect, so why not set up water squirting games in the garden.
 The kids are waterproof and everything else will dry out, eventually!

 How can water fights and games, where you can get wet, be handwriting and phonics homework?